 Paying Child Support with No Income in North Carolina

 As mentioned, child support liability in North Carolina is determined based on the parties’ combined gross income.
 However, refusing to work to that your income becomes zero is not a valid strategy for getting out of child support liability – and it probably isn’t a good choice for keeping yourself housed and fed, either.
 The court in North Carolina will most likely impute a gross income based upon your income-earning ability and will determine a child support amount based upon those figures.
 In general, if you can work, it is beneficial to be working when your child support amounts are considered by the court in North Carolina.

 Exceptions to the Rules Regarding Child Support Payments in North Carolina

 There is a presumption under the law that the amounts calculated in the standard child support formula for the state of North Carolina are appropriate.
 However, in certain situations, a judge may determine that these amounts are not appropriate for a given situation, or are inadequate for the needs of the child.
 There are a number of factors which may be considered by the court to make these decisions, including non-standard custody arrangements.

-With the assistance of an experienced child support attorney in Charlotte, NC, you may be able to argue that the existing guidelines are not appropriate for your situation.
+With the assistance of an experienced Charlotte child support lawyer, you may be able to argue that the existing guidelines are not appropriate for your situation.
 For instance, if you and the other parent have substantially high incomes or the child has special needs and expenses, then this can be a reason to deviate from the existing guidelines.
 Anytime a judge alters the standard guidelines for payments of child support, the reasons for doing so must be recorded in writing.

 Consult with a North Carolina Child Support Lawyer Today